-When October comes to New England, thoughts turn to witches, ghosts, and other mysterious creatures that appear on Halloween.
-In actuality they are usually midget-sized and carry a trick or treat bag, but back in the 1690's the term witch had a quite different connotation.

-It referred to a woman whose neighbors had accused her of summoning evil spirits to do mischief, and consorting with the Devil.
-These accusations, based more on emotionalism than substantive evidence, resulted in harassment, incarceration and, in several cases in Salem in 1692, court ordered execution.
+As October comes to New England, thoughts turn to witches, ghosts, and other mysterious creatures that, appear on Halloween--they are usually midget sized and carry a trick or treat bag, but in the 1690's the word witch had a quite different connatation.
+It referred to a woman whose neighbors accused of summoning evil spirits to do mischief, and consorting with the Devil.
+These accusations, based more on emotionalism than substantive evidence, resulted in, harassment, incarceration and, in several cases in Salem in 1692, court ordered execution.